Connect with us

 Republican Rep. Tracy Arnold of Booneville said he plans to introduce a resolution this year to change the state constitution to create a way for some convicted felons to have their suffrage restored.

-Arnold, an ordained minister, said Christian principles of forgiveness influenced his to advocate for restoring voting rights to people who have completed their prison sentence.
+Arnold, an ordained minister, said Christian principles of forgiveness influenced his decision to advocate for restoring voting rights to people who have completed their prison sentence.

 “Once you’ve paid your debt to society, that should trigger a restoration of your rights,” Arnold said.
 “To me, real forgiveness is restoration.”